YuChen-Allen0325/Efidebug_Speedup_Python-for-Insyde/README.md

 2. It may require 30~60 second to execute
 3. Path is your work directory (need absolute path)
 4. The new file created is called "ClearlyDocument"

+In ClearlyDocument, If the line have both of GUID and name that you can find out in the "putty.log".
+If not, the GUID doesn't exist in the "putty.log"